carolinaestm/guessing-game/README.md

 # guessing-game

-This project is a simple C++ program developed for the CSCE 1030 - Computer Science I course at the University of North Texas.
-It is a console-based game where the user guesses a number between two randomly generated numbers.
+This project is a console-based game where the user guesses a number between two randomly generated numbers.
 The game involves displaying these numbers, guessing, and changing them.
 The goal is to guess correctly and accumulate points.

 ## Authors